olegatorh/API_endpoints/README.md

     "direction": "http://127.0.0.1:8000/api/direction/"
 }

-in doctor page you can add new doctors, and ordering, searching, filtering by filter button, and also you can do same thing by using url in direction page you can only create a direction
+in doctor page you can add new doctors, and ordering, searching, filtering by filter button, and also you can do same thing by using url;
+in direction page you can only create a direction;
+for looking  how use url filters click on filters button then  press needed filters or sort and after just check url it will be change for your filters,

 Admin panel: http://127.0.0.1:8000/admin/
 use your credentials from step 7 lo login